Make a joyful noise to the Lord, all the earth! - Psalm 100:1

 How to apply

 Applications are accepted at any time for lessons in the upcoming semester.
 Semesters correspond with the Pittsburgh Public School District calendar year.
 Lesson slots are filled on first-come, first-served basis and must be accompanied by first month's fee to guarantee placement.
 If no slots are available students are placed on a waiting list and are contacted when slots are open.
+This year there are Summer classes, you can view the applications on, here.

 The weekly fee for Judah Project is $16.50.
 Scholarship assistance is available so that children from all family income levels may benefit from the rich learning our qualified instructors provide.
 Contact the Judah Project director, Stacy Sutton, for scholarship details.